|

 Groningen in 2012.
 In her dissertation research, Katia studied the

-of paid and unpaid labor within households, cross-national comparative
+formation, the division of paid and unpaid labor within households,

-researcher in the APPARENT project, Katia will focus on the career
+As a postdoctoral researcher in the APPARENT project, Katia will focus

-consequences of gendered patterns of employment interruption and
+on the career consequences of gendered patterns of employment

-part-time work and associations between national context and
+interruption and part-time work and associations between national

 Sociology of Social Change